 There is, therefore, a fundamental difference between the intellectual comprehension of the fact of change (which includes the fact that we will not live forever) and a deep internalization of this reality in a way that will transform deeply our life experience.

-Sutra II.3 enumerates the five kleshas; II.4 notes that avidya is the root that sprouts the rest of the kleshas, while II.5 describes what avidya is.
+Sutra II.3 enumerates the five kleshas; II.4 notes that avidya is the field from which the rest of the kleshas sprout.
+Sutra II.5 describes what avidya is.
 Below is the Sanskrit text of this sutra and next to it, is the English translation of B.K.S.
 Iyengar:

 |anitya ashuchi duhkha anatmasu nitya shuchi sukha atman khyatih avidya||Mistaking the transient for the permanent, the impure for the pure, pain for pleasure, and that which is not self for the self: all this is called lack of spiritual knowledge, avidya|

 Anitya is translated here as transient.
-Nitya is permanent.
+Nitya is permanence.
 One aspect of avidya -delusion or flawed perception – is hence the perception of the transient as if it were permanent or eternal.
-That is: the lack of internalization of the ephemeral characteristic of reality is a major cause for the suffering and the distress we experience.
+That is: the lack of internalization of the ephemeral character of reality is a major cause for the suffering and the distress we experience.